decentration/edgeware-node/Setting-up-a-Public-UI.md

 Provision an appropriately sized server from one of the recommended VPS providers.

-We recommend 4GB of RAM and assume you are using Ubuntu 18.04 x64; other versions or operating systems will require adjustments to these instructions.
+We assume you are using Ubuntu 18.04 x64; other versions or operating systems will require adjustments to these instructions.

 Set up DNS pointing to the server, from e.g. apps.edgewa.re.
 It is strongly recommended that you do this now.